osrf/ros2multirobotbook/src/ros2_cli.md

 the maximum velocity of the vehicle at 100 km/h, you could create a parameter called "MAX\_SPEED" that is visible to all the nodes.

-Let's take a look at the high level param program.
+Let's take a look at the high level param command by running `ros2 param --help`.

 ``` {.sourceCode .bash}
 kscottz@ade:~$ ros2 param --help